These Pinterest facts and figures for marketers offer an insight into how well people are using this social media platform in their daily activities.

-That Pinterest is one of the most popular social media platforms is not a news after all almost everyone now knows this powerful website.
+It will enable businesses to determine how they can approach or adopt Pinterest as a marketing tool.
+That Pinterest is one of the most popular social media platforms is not news after all almost everyone now knows this powerful website.

 You will agree with me that Pinterest is gradually becoming a marketing game-changer, now more than ever.

-Pinterest is arguably the number one platform for content discovery – more and more women and men are seeking inspiration from its brand-relevant categories everyday.
+Pinterest is arguably the number one platform for content discovery.
+Nowadays, more and more women and men are seeking inspiration from its brand-relevant categories everyday.

-Pinterest users — who are also your customers or prospects — are highly engaged, highly mobile, and ready to buy — even pulling up Pins as they are shopping.
+Pinterest users — who are also your customers or prospects — are highly engaged.
+Also, they are highly mobile and ready to buy.
+They are even pulling up Pins as they are shopping.

 In just five years since it was launched, Pinterest has impacted how millions of people live their daily lives.
 From daydreams of future vacations to decorating a nursery to the last-minute scramble for dinner tonight, more women and men turn to Pinterest for inspiration.

-In order to take advantage of the current opportunity to help your customers plan for their next life experiences, your brand should being ramping up your Pinterest activity.
+In order to take advantage of the current opportunity to help your customers plan for their next life experiences, your brand should be ramping up your Pinterest activity.

 So how has Pinterest affected consumer behaviours and media habits?
 We take a look at various Pinterest researches and studies to bring you some of the interesting Pinterest facts for marketers or advertisers looking to use the platform for marketing.
 Below are some interesting Pinterest facts you probably don’t know about:

 While growth on other platforms is slower, Pinterest usage doubles since 2012.
 According to Pew, the proportion of online adults who use Pinterest and Instagram has doubled since Pew Research Center first started tracking social media platform adoption in 2012.